JackHast/project_4/README.md

 ### EDA

 The file combined.csv, located in cleaned_data, contains headlines labelled as 0 (negative), 1 (neutral) and 2 (positive), however, it was determind that the neutral headlines would not be used since combined.csv is the combination of 7 separate data sets where the definition of neutral varies between data set.
-Please refer to `eda.ipynb` for a greater explanation of why we made this choose.
+Please refer to `eda.ipynb` for a greater explanation of why we made this choice.

 ## The Neural Network